Summary

 The individual claimed that because her right to take part in the consultation process for the hunting ordinance was denied (Article 147.
 Swiss Constitution), she could challenge the shooting order based on the Aarhus Convention (Art.
 9 paragraph 2 and 3).
 She also claimed that the wolves have a right to appeal and to judicial procedures in their own right.
 This claim was based on Art.
 2 paragraph 4 and Art.
 120 paragraph 2 of the Swiss Constitution, as well as Art.
 5 of the UN Convention on Animal Health and Protection Draft (UNCAPH) of the Global Animal Law Association (GAL).

-An appeal was lodged with the Federal Supreme Court (case 2C_291/2024) against the Administrative Court’s judgment (lower court), which is currently pending.
+These judgments may be appealed to the Federal Supreme Court.
+As such, an appeal was lodged with the Federal Supreme Court (case 2C_291/2024) against the Administrative Court’s judgment (lower court), which is currently pending.